 Stubbs Family Dentistry Has Your Prosthetic Solution

 When you need a dental prosthetic that will work for you, you need to work with a dentist who knows what they’re doing.
-Dr. Flynn has extensive training in prosthetic dentistry, and seeks to continue providing patients with advanced care where they need it most.
+Dr. Stubbs has extensive training in prosthetic dentistry, and seeks to continue providing patients with advanced care where they need it most.
 Schedule a prosthetic consultation for your missing tooth by contacting Stubbs Family Dentistry in West Allis, WI at 414-541-8250.